hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * A reference to the care plan that this planned intervention is part of

 ##### Validation
-* One and only one FSIII intervention code may be present and it should be drawn from valid §119 FSIII interventions as expressed by the ValueSet.
+* One and only one FSIII intervention code may be present and it should be drawn from valid §119 FSIII interventions as expressed by the ValueSet
+* One and only one delivery type code, which should be drawn from the appropriate ValueSet
 * One and only one time for when the intervention was granted
 * The time where the intervention was stopped may be present
 * One and only one reference to the Citizen exists